- According to IEC 60502-1 and GB Standard

 e)Halogen-free cables are useful in applications requiring low smoke and corrosive gas emissions in the event of a fire

-f)Where there’s a need for electricity transmission in extreme conditions, fire-resistant electrical cables are used
+f)Where there’s a need for electricity transmission in extreme conditions, electrical power cables are used

 g)Solar cables are best used when connecting photovoltaic (PV) panels

-The use of specific cables, such as 2.5mm electrical cable or a 6mm electrical cable will also be determined by the type of application, the load requirement and the overall environment of the power project.
+The use of specific cables, such as 4mm electrical cable or a 6mm electrical cable will also be determined by the type of application, the load requirement, and the overall environment of the power project.

 When undertaking an electrification project, it may be tempting to run an outdoor electrical cable, from point A to point B above ground, for the shortest route.
 That may be an acceptable solution to some applications.

-However, if there’s a possibility of constant interruptions between the two points, such as mowing the lawn between the home and the shed where the cable runs, then the safest thing to do is to use underground electrical cable and burry it away from interference or interruptions.
+However, if there’s a possibility of constant interruptions between the two points, such as mowing the lawn between the home and the shed where the cable runs, then the safest thing to do is to use an underground electrical cable and bury it away from interference or interruptions.

 a)Underground Feeder (UF) cables with a conduit must be buried 18 inches or deeper